François Tuefferd: Biography

-Tuefferd studied at the Lycee Louis-le-Grand in Paris in 1920.
-He made his first photographs in 1925 with a vest-pocket Kodak and on his first trip to Tunisia in 1929.
+Tuefferd studied at the Lycée Louis-le-Grand in Paris in 1920.
+He made his first photographs in 1925 with a Vest Pocket Kodak and on his first trip to Tunisia in 1929.
 Resident there in 1931 he joined the 4th Zouaves Regiment, and equipped with a Leica and a Spido press camera by L. Gaumont & Cie, he made portraits of soldiers and landscapes of the desert as well as documenting the Tunisian population, hitherto ignored by photographers.

 Career

-Tuefferd began exhibiting in the salons in the 1930s, including the influential XXXI Salon International D'Art Photographique (Societe Francaise de Photographie) in 1936, which was judged by Laure Albin-Guillot.
+Tuefferd began exhibiting in the salons in the 1930s, including the influential XXXI Salon International D'Art Photographique (Société Française de Photographie) in 1936, which was judged by Laure Albin-Guillot.

 On leave, he met George Hoyningen-Huene who lent him his Rolleiflex to take pictures of the shooting of a parody of L'Atlantide by GW Pabst.
 Impressed by the quality of the photos, Hoyningen-Huene offered him an internship at Vogue studios in Paris in the autumn (Condé Nast SA), where he worked in the studio, darkroom and retouching workshop on advertising and product shots.
 In March 1932, he left the Vogue studio and entered that of Gaston Grenier.
 There he set up a specialized facilities for 35 mm processing and very quickly photographers such as Rogi André, Ilse Bing, Robert Capa, Ergy Landau and Man Ray became his clients.
 He photographed the liner SS Normandie in 1936.

 First Paris gallery dedicated to photography

-In June 1937, with an inheritance, Tuefferd opened the Le Chasseur d'Images gallery at 46 rue du Bac, the first Paris gallery dedicated to photography in which he showed both known and unknown photographers.
+In June 1937, with an inheritance, Tuefferd opened Le Chasseur d'Images gallery at 46 rue du Bac, the first Paris gallery dedicated to photography in which he showed both known and unknown photographers.
 Emmanuel Sougez was first to exhibit there in June 1937.
-German photographer Herbert List pinned his prints directly to the wall as it was customary in the photo galleries of the time.Bill Brandt, Max Del, and Ilse Bing, also held solo shows there.
+German photographer Herbert List pinned his prints directly to the wall as it was customary in the photo galleries of the time.
+Bill Brandt, Max Del, and Ilse Bing, also held solo shows there.

 Le Chasseur d'Images also presented the original illustrations of Arts et Métiers Graphiques "Photographie" albums from 1938 to 1939.
-On January 25, 1938 the gallery held the first salon of the professional photographers association Le Rectangle, which included Pierre Adam, Marcel Arthaud, Serge Boiron, Louis Caillaud, Yvonne Chevalier, André Garban, Sandro Guida, Pierre Jahan, Henri Lacheroy, and René-Leon Servant, whose founder was Sougez, and in 1939 presented the Modernist photography club, Le Noir et Blanc, successor to the Rolleiclub.
+On January 25, 1938, the gallery held the first salon of the professional photographers association Le Rectangle, which included Pierre Adam, Marcel Arthaud, Serge Boiron, Louis Caillaud, Yvonne Chevalier, André Garban, Sandro Guida, Pierre Jahan, Henri Lacheroy, and René-Leon Servant, whose founder was Sougez, and in 1939 presented the Modernist photography club, Le Noir et Blanc, successor to the Rolleiclub.
 The gallery could present up to 150 30 × 40 cm prints and photographs were sold for 100 Francs.
-Shows rarely exceeded two weeks in duration and on opening nights, the gallery provided an invaluable rendezvous for photographers.
+Shows rarely exceeded two weeks in duration and on opening nights the gallery provided an invaluable rendezvous for photographers.
 Mobilization for war in September 1939 brought an end to the enterprise.